gifmura/docker-sample/README.md

 # docker-sample

-This is a sample application running across multiple Docker containers.
+This is a sample application running on a Docker container.

 And this is the application that dockerizing [`media-sample-scala`](https://github.com/gifmura/media-sample-scala) app.